harveyr/obsidian-expand-region/README.md

 -   [ ] If in a list item, expand to the start of the text first (after the bullet) and then the start of the line.
 -   [ ] Expand to within Markdown bold and italic delimiters
+-   [ ] If cursor's at end of line, select entire line

 # Plugin template boilerplate